crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/install_opnsense.md

 ## Remote LAPI setup (optional)

-You may have a need to put the LAPI service on a different machine, possibly because you already have it, or opnsense is running on a slow machine or... well - your servers, your right to choose.
-But you'll have to manually tweak the configuration (thanks [Jarno Rankinen](https://github.com/0ranki)).
+If you don't want to run the LAPI service on the OPNsense machine (because it's small/slow or you already have LAPI somewhere) then you'll have to manually tweak the configuration (thanks [Jarno Rankinen](https://github.com/0ranki)).

 Be aware: the list of machines and bouncers shown in the Overview tab will be incorrect.
 In the current version, the crowdsec instance on OPNsense has no way (and no permission) to retrieve the list of machines and bouncers from the LAPI if it resides on another server, so it displays the local (and outdated) information.